Peter Gelb: Metropolitan Opera and Ukraine

-Under Gelb’s leadership, the Metropolitan Opera acted to express solidarity with Ukraine over the Russian invasion.
-Within days of the attack, the Met Opera and chorus sang the Ukrainian national anthem ahead of a regularly scheduled performance.
+Under Gelb's leadership, the Metropolitan Opera acted to express solidarity with Ukraine over the full-scale Russian invasion.
+Within days of the attack, the Met Opera and its chorus sang the Ukrainian national anthem ahead of a regularly-scheduled performance.
 Two weeks later, the Met organized a benefit concert on behalf of Ukraine.
-Gelb, in cooperation with the Polish National Opera, organized the Ukrainian Freedom Orchestra, which was made up of Ukrainian musicians inside and outside of the country.

-The orchestra, led by Gelb’s wife, the conductor Keri-Lynn Wilson, toured during the summer of 2022, traveling to 12 cities in Europe and the United States as an expression of support for Ukraine and to raise money for its people.
-The Met continues to present Russian works and engage Russian singers, performing Tchaikovsky’s “Eugene Onegin” in the spring of 2022 and Shostakovich’s “Lady Macbeth of Mtsensk” in the fall of 2023.
+Gelb, in cooperation with the Polish National Opera, helped organize the Ukrainian Freedom Orchestra, which was made up of Ukrainian musicians from inside and outside their home country.
+The orchestra, led by Gelb's wife, the conductor Keri-Lynn Wilson, toured during the summer of 2022, traveling to 12 cities in Europe and the United States to express support for Ukraine and to raise money for its people.
+The Met has continued to present Russian works and engage Russian singers, performing Tchaikovsky's “Eugene Onegin” in the spring of 2022 and Shostakovich's “Lady Macbeth of Mtsensk” in the fall of 2023.

 Awards and recognitions

 In 2013, Gelb received the Sanford Prize from the Yale School of Music, and was named Chevalier de la Légion d’honneur by the French President.
 In 2019, he received the Gold Medal from the National Institute of Social Sciences.
 On May 28, 2020, Italian President Sergio Mattarella decorated Gelb as an Ufficiale nell’Ordine della Stella d’Italia.
-He was awarded the Order of Merit, Ukraine, by President Volodymyr Zelensky in August 2022.
+He was awarded Ukraine's Order of Merit by President Volodymyr Zelensky in August 2022.